Ojas-04Panse/failed-startups-india/README.md

 ## 📊 Objectives
 - Create a structured dataset of failed startups
-- Analyze patterns in failu  re by year, sector, and region
+- Analyze patterns in failure by year, sector, and region
 - Visualize failure reasons and startup lifespans
 - Derive actionable business insights